performant-software/Neatline/README.md

       - Requires basic knowledge of web hosting environments, MySQL administration, and web-based software installation.
       - Geoserver, the optional geospatial software that makes it possible to serve .tiff files as base layers, is a complex piece of software that can be comparatively difficult deploy.

-While the webservice is a fully capable solution for many (if not most) use cases, it also serves a sandbox environment for advanced users who want to demo a fully-functional installation of the software before investing further time and resources.
+While the webservice is a fully capable solution for many (if not most) use cases, it's also designed to serve as a sandbox environment for advanced users who want to demo a fully-functional installation of the software before investing further time and resources.

 ## Installation and Setup